28-Year-Old Left Wing – Vancouver Canucks

 Antoine Roussel Contract Information:

-Signed a four-year, $8 million extension with Dallas in July 2014.
+Signed a four-year, $12 million contract with the Canucks in July of 2018.

 To instantly reveal our fantasy analysis of every player – including Antoine Roussel – simply subscribe now.

 |2017-18 Proj||27||NHL||VAN||70||Subscribe now to see our 2017-18 projections for Antoine Roussel|

 Age is determined on October 1st of each season.No Yes

 Antoine Roussel: Past News Updates ( ▲ View most recent update )

 RotoWire's Preseason Outlooks

 Roussel is a member of a precious rare breed -- he's one of only nine NHL players ever to be born in France, and one of just two currently active in the league.
 He's also one of the most skilled tough guys in the NHL, a ruthless hitter and willing fighter who's already established a record as a reliable provider of a goal total in the teens and a point total in the 20s.
 Just 25 years old entering this season, Roussel has room for growth in his offensive game, but his breakout capacity remains limited while he's stuck as the third-line left wing with minimal power-play minutes behind superstar Jamie Benn and future star Valeri Nichushkin.